Democratic Senator Bob Menendez Indicted On Federal Bribery Charges

 Menendez, his wife, Daibes and the other defendants are scheduled for first appearances in U.S. District Court in Manhattan at 10:30 a.m.
 Wednesday, Sept.
 27.

+Emphasizing that the investigation is "very much ongoing," Williams urged anyone with additional information to "come forward quickly" by reaching out to the FBI's tip line: 1-800-CALL-FBI.

-Menendez, who grew up in Union City and was once its mayor, has bounced between both houses of government.
+Menendez, who grew up in Union City and was once its mayor, has bounced between both chambers on Capitol Hill.

 He was still mayor when voters elected him to the General Assembly in Trenton in 1988, then won a Senate seat in a special election in 1991.